luis-park-plurilock/llm-fastapi/README.md

 # LLM-FastAPI
 This project utilizes Docker to implement multiple API endpoints that allow for creating customizable LLMs.
-Some of the key frameworks/modules/repositories that were used to make this possible were:
-FastAPI - the API framework
+Some of the key frameworks/modules/repositories that were used to make this possible were: \n FastAPI - the API framework \n
-Langchain - preprocessing imported documents and multi-query retrieval(RAG) ChromaDB - storing imported documents in vector form TRL - finetuning mistral-7b-v0.1
+Langchain - preprocessing imported documents and multi-query retrieval(RAG) \n ChromaDB - storing imported documents in vector form \n TRL - finetuning mistral-7b-v0.1 \n
 Pytorch - dependancy for TRL
 Peft - using LORA Adapters for memory conservation Ollama - storage for customized LLMs